A Stochastic Block Model Approach for the Analysis of Multilevel Networks: an Application to the Sociology of Organizations: Discussion

 Furthermore, our model is able to decide about the independence of the structure of connections of the two levels.
 This is done by a model selection criterion.
 It would be interesting to test (in a statistical meaning) this independence but we know that the variance of our estimators is underestimated because of the variational approach (see \cite{blei2017variational} for a review).
 Besides, sociological studies stated that some individuals benefit more than others from their organization's interactions \citep{lazega2015multilevel}, which could lead us to consider more local independence between levels.

 For multiplex networks, \cite{de2017community} use dyad predictions as a way to define interdependence between layers while \cite{stanley2016clustering} make a clustering of layer by aggregating the most similar.
 Our work considers multilevel networks where each level has nodes of different natures and Figure \ref{fig:predict_orga} shows that the dependence between levels leads to a better recovery of missing information.
 This can be used to help data collection or to correct spurious information on existing data as suggested in \cite{clauset2008hierarchical} or \cite{guimera2009missing}.
-Indeed, the data of one level can be easier to collect or to verify than the other one as it is public, already exists or is just cheaper to collect.
-Thus, we think that this approach could help scientists from the social science or ecology in their sampling efforts.
+Indeed, one might imagine that the data of one level may be easier to collect or to verify than the other one (for instance because it is public, already exists or is cheaper to collect). \OA{}{Thus, we think that this approach could be used to leverage the interdependence in a multilevel network in order to compensate for some missing or spurious information on a given level which is known to be difficult to observe.}